ibm-cloud-docs/data-virtualization/connecting/connect_programmatically.md

 3. In your {{site.data.keyword.Bluemix_notm}} dashboard, create a new connection from your Db2 service to your new PHP App.
 (Creating this Connection in {{site.data.keyword.Bluemix_notm}} makes the `VCAP_SERVICES` environment variable available to your PHP App.
 The `VCAP_SERVICES` environment variable contains database details for your Db2 service.
 Using `VCAP_SERVICES` is more convenient than hardcoding the database details in your PHP App.)

-4. In your local working directory, update the `index.php` file to connect to the BLUDB database by using the [`db2_connect` function](http://php.net/manual/en/function.db2-connect.php){:external}.
+4. In your local working directory, update the `index.php` file to connect to the BLUDB database by using the [`db2_connect` function](http://php.net/manual/en/function.db2-connect.php){: external}.

    Example: